Do you know how to take care of your reusable pad the right way?

-3. Lightly soiled pads can go straight in.
+3. Lightly soiled pads can go straight in the washing machine.

 On light days, there’s no need to soak them first.
 It’s generally still good to rinse them but this is in no way a necessary step.

-4. Always have a small bag with you.
+4. Always have a small wet bag with you.

 In the event that you’re out and about, carry a small bag to place used pads in to clean when you get home.This can also be helpful if you are worried about company seeing your pads at home.
 We recommend the Dutchess Wet Bag for this very purpose.

 5. Consider the colour of your reusable pads